What is biological therapy?

 to patients to:

-BRMs include substances like nonspecific immunomodulating agents, interferons, interleukins,
+BRMs include substances like nonspecific immunomodulating agents, colony-stimulating

 Interleukins (IL).
 Interleukins stimulate the growth and activity of many immune cells.
 They are proteins

 (cytokines) that happen naturally in the body.
-They can also be made in the laboratory.
+They can also be made in the lab.
+Some

 which work to destroy cancer cells.

-Colony-stimulating factors (CSFs).
-Colony-stimulating factors are proteins given to patients to encourage stem cells
+Colony-stimulating factors are given to patients to encourage stem cells within the

-blood cells is held back.
+new white blood cells.
 This makes patients more likely to develop infections.
-Colony-stimulating
+CSFs

-factors encourage the bone marrow stem cells to make white blood cells.
-With proper
+trigger the bone marrow stem cells to make white blood cells.

-Monoclonal antibodies.
-Monoclonal antibodies are agents, made in the laboratory, that bind to specific parts
+Monoclonal antibodies are agents, made in the lab, that bind to specific parts of

 by parts of the immune system.
 Others work by shutting down some function that cancer